arkandria/odin-recipes/README.md

 ## Scope

-This was a plain exercise with HMTL images, lists and links.
+This was a plain exercise with HTML images, lists and links.

 ## Credits